slimndap/jeero/readme.txt

 Subscription rates range from €30 - €70 per month, depending on your total number of upcoming events.

 == Changelog ==

+= 1.30 =
+* Added support for imports to custom post types.
+* Added a settings page.

 = 1.29 =
 * The Events Calendar no longer imports a dummy end time if the ticketing solution does not provide one (1.29) and an end time was not already entered manually (1.29.2).